samwiseg0/plex/debug_stats_monitoring/README.md

   --web_socket_search WEB_SOCKET_SEARCH
-                        Search the websocket log file. --location must be specified --get_folder_size     Calculate the size of a folder in bytes. --location must be specified --plex_server_log     Use plex server log ie. Plex Media Server.log --plex_conversion_queue
+                        Search the websocket log file. --location must be specified --get_folder_size     Calculate the size of a folder in bytes. --location must be specified --plex_server_log     Use plex server log ie. Plex Media Server.log.
+  --plex_conversion_queue {count,blacklist}
+                        Check the Plex conversion queue.
+                        Choices: (count, blacklist)
-                        Check the Plex conversion queue --location LOCATION   Location of a log file or folder --dummy               Used as a placeholder to work around a zabbix limitation.
+  --location LOCATION   Location of a log file or folder.
+  --dummy               Used as a placeholder to work around a zabbix limitation.
 This does nothing!
   --version             Print version and exit.
 ```
+### `plex_websocket_logger.py`
-`plex_websocket_logger.py` will open and maintain a websocket connection to plex.
+Opens and maintain a websocket connection to plex.
 It will log all messages to a log file and then rotate it out when it reaches 50 MB.
 It only keeps 3 rotated files.
+- Notes:
+  - `--plex_conversion_queue blacklist` This is to define which libraries are blacklisted from sync_items. he use case is blacklisting 4k library items from being synced

+### `plex_webthread_logger.py`
-`plex_webthread_logger.py` will log a dump of current connections that are on the plex server.
+Logs a dump of current connections that are on the plex server.

+### `plex_health_stats.conf`
-`plex_health_stats.conf` will need to be copied to where your zabbix agent config files are located. ie. `/etc/zabbix/zabbix_agentd.d/`
+Copy to your zabbix agent config file directory ie. `/etc/zabbix/zabbix_agentd.d/`

+### `plex_crash_data_collector.py`
-`plex_crash_data_collector.py` will pull data from several sources and tar.gz them to one location.
+Pulls data from several sources and tar.gz them to one location.
 Includes PMS logs, PMS Crash folder, Web thread logs, and websocket logs.
 Using this in conjunction with monit will help with data collection in a crash/unresponsive event.

-`Template Plex Media Server.xml` is the template that can be imported to zabbix and then attached to the host that plex is running on.
+### `Template Plex Media Server.xml`
+Template that can be imported to zabbix and then attached to the host that plex is running on.

 ### Items Monitored
 ```